 Hassan was the project manager and lead developer of a project with Daimler Benz InterServices GmbH, which was introduced in 1996 as the first fully-automatic SITA messaging analysis system, automating communication between airports, airlines and federal authorities in Germany.

 After his graduate studies, Hassan was a senior researcher at the University of Aachen (RWTH), and co-founder and CEO of the German company AIXPLAIN AG, a spin-off of the University of Aachen.
 In 2002 Hassan presented the first commercial speech-to-speech system to the public, translating spoken English from and into German and was featured in many publications in national newspapers as well as presentations in the national television news.
-AIXPLAIN was acquired by AppTek in November 2004.
+AIXPLAIN’s assets were acquired by AppTek in November 2004.

-Under his management as a COO/Chief Scientist in AppTek, the HLT team introduced in 2008 the first commercial hybrid machine translation system that fully integrates the features of two complete and independent machine translation systems (one statistical, the other rule-based) into one single system that provides the performance and benefits of both approaches.
-Under his leadership the HLT group also developed numerous automated speech recognition engines, covering languages like Arabic, Spanish, Farsi and many others for Media Monitoring, Telephony applications and Handheld Devices.
+Under his management as a COO and Chief Scientist in AppTek, the HLT team introduced in 2008 the first commercially available hybrid machine translation system.
+Under his leadership the HLT group also developed numerous automated speech recognition engines, covering languages like Arabic, Spanish, Farsi and many others, for Media Monitoring, Telephony applications and Handheld Devices.
 AppTek’s technical team and assets were acquired by SAIC November of 2010.

 From November 2010 till January 2013, he lead as a Chief Scientist the research and development in machine learning and human language technology at SAIC.
-In March 2011, the CEO of SAIC, Walt Halvenstein, and his executive management team awarded Hassan the title of “SAIC Technical Fellow” for his work in technology, and research and development management, among other reasons for working on research in multilingual spoken dialogue systems for autonomous systems and robots.
+In March 2011, Walt Halvenstein, the CEO at this time, and his executive management team awarded Hassan the title of “SAIC Technical Fellow” for his work in technology and management, among other reasons for working on research in multilingual spoken dialogue systems for autonomous systems and robots.